spatialos/online-services/docs/content/services-packages/gateway/gateway.md

 RPCs on the Gateway are authenticated using Player Identity Tokens (PITs); you can acquire one of these from developer auth - see [SpatialOS SDK](https://docs.improbable.io/reference/latest/shared/auth/development-authentication) documentation - or from your own game authentication server - see [SpatialOS SDK](https://docs.improbable.io/reference/latest/shared/auth/integrate-authentication-platform-sdk) documentation.
 The Online Services repository includes an example PlayFab Auth server.

 We'll now look at each of the microservices in turn, in the rough order in which they will be used in matchmaking.

+## `deployment-metadata` service
+This service provides atomic operations for annotating a deployment with use-case specific data.
+It's used by the matchers and deployment pool manager for signalling to each other the current state of a deployment's readiness (e.g. `ready`, `in-use`, `completed`, etc.).

 ## `party` service